How hard is it to sell a house these days?

 When is an offer an offer?

 Many buyers, particularly those who work online, don’t start with seeing your house in person.
-Which can sound very attractive until you discover that they reserve the right to lower their offer or charge you extra fees once they do visit in person.
+Which can sound very attractive until you discover that they reserve the right to charge you extra or hidden fees once they do visit in person.
 Often, this isn’t disclosed until just before closing when you may be too far along in the process to be willing – or even able – to do anything about it.
 You end up with a disappointing amount for your house.
-That’s just not fair.

 Plus, with this crisis, it’s harder for many buyers to get the financing they require to buy houses.
 Many times, unbeknownst to you, they are desperately trying to get financing after they make you an offer.
 If they can’t find it, they walk away from the sale at the last minute, and you’re back at square one with time wasted.